QuTech-Delft/compute-runtime-schema/docs/request/index.md

 ##### Get dynamic reply payload

-The payload for the message is still under advicement.
+The payload for the message is still under advisement.
 The appropriate key-value pairs will be filled in when they are determined.

 | Key | Type | Value |